Building the "Beautiful City"

 This blog is for people who want to be more intentional about their journey and would like to have a friend accompany them on their way.

 [Photo: My friend Greg Wissinger and I hiked up Old Rag Mountain near Sperryville, Virginia in June 2019.]

-I retired as a United Methodist pastor in 2019, after serving as pastor to Cunningham United Methodist Church (Palmyra, VA) for ten years.
-In retirement, I currently am serving as the part-time pastor of Mt.
+I retired from full-time service as a United Methodist pastor in 2019, after serving at Cunningham United Methodist Church (Palmyra, VA) for ten years.
+In retirement, I served from November 2019 through June 2021 as the part-time pastor of Mt.
 Zion United Methodist Church (Esmont, VA) and Scottsville United Methodist Church (Scottsville, VA).

 In a previous career, I worked as an attorney for twenty-seven years.
 I spent most of my legal career working as in-house counsel for shopping center developers.

-I graduated from Wesley Theological Seminary (MDiv 2009; DMin 2016) and was fully ordained as an Elder in the Virginia Conference of The United Methodist Church (2013).
-I am currently enrolled in the Spiritual Guidance Program of the Shalem Institute for Spiritual Formation, and I am a member of Spiritual Directors International.
+I am a graduate of Wesley Theological Seminary (MDiv 2009; DMin 2016) and the Spiritual Guidance Program of the Shalem Institute for Spiritual Formation.
+I was fully ordained as an Elder in the Virginia Conference of The United Methodist Church (2012) and I am a member of Spiritual Directors International.

 This blog is part of my "ministry in retirement" of offering spiritual guidance and friendship to people on the journey.

-My wife Carol and I have been married for almost forty-four years.
+My wife Carol and I have been married for forty-six years.
+We divide our time between our home in Midlothian, Virginia and our cottage at Lakeside, Ohio.
 We have three adult children and two awesome grandchildren.